leinapr/Node_Project/README.md

 ![image](https://github.com/user-attachments/assets/d750702a-bec1-4ee1-a049-0c23268e246a)

-Welcome to our **E-Ragana website**, a manga shop website.
+Welcome to our manga shop website: **E-Ragana**.
 This project is a fully responsive e-commerce platform for manga enthusiasts, featuring advanced filtering, sorting, and browsing capabilities for a wide variety of manga titles.

 ---